Calculating nonadiabatic couplings and Berry's phase by variational quantum eigensolvers: Numerical simulations for NACs and Berry's phase

-In Supplemental Material, we demonstrate our methods for calculating the NACs, the DBOC, and Berry's phase by numerical simulations.
+In this section, we demonstrate our methods for calculating the NACs, the DBOC, and Berry's phase by numerical simulations.
 Regarding the NACs, we consider the different electronic states of the hydrogen molecules.
 For the DBOC, we also take the electronic state of the hydrogen molecules.
-As for Berry's phase, we take a simple 2-site spin model with a ``twist" parameter where Berry's phase is quantized.
-In these cases, numerical simulations in our method exhibit agreement with the values obtained by numerical differentiation or by solving the model.
-In addition, we can see the shift of the equilibrium distance by adding the DBOC to the potential energy curve obtained by the VQE~\cite{Handy1986}.
-These results further validates our methods prposed in the main text.
+As for Berry's phase, we take a simple two-site spin model with a ``twist" parameter where Berry's phase is quantized.
+In all the cases, numerical simulations of our method exhibit almost perfect agreement with the exact results.
+In addition, we can reproduce the shift of the equilibrium distance of the hydrogen atom by adding the DBOC to the potential energy curve obtained by the VQE~\cite{Handy1986}.
+These results further validates our methods proposed in the main text.